WHEN WE COME TO OUR SENSES

-The owner of the fig tree asks favor to the owner of the vineyard to give him chance to dug in and put fertilizer hoping that the tree will eventually bear many fruits.
+The owner of the fig tree asks a favor from the owner of the vineyard to give him chance to dig in and put fertilizer hoping that the tree will eventually bear many fruits.

-Time is given to us each day, a chance to dug in deeply in ourselves and check our relationship with our ourselves with others and with our God.
+Time is given to us each day, a chance to dig deeper into ourselves and check our relationship with others and with our God.

-We have to dig down deep into our hearts what are those things that truly matters and essentials.
+We have to dig deep into our hearts what are those things that truly matter and are essential.

 We need to put in fertilizers to eventually grow us more in our relationship with our God.

-We need to add more value in our time with people who really matter to us.
+We need to add more value to our time with people who really matter to us.

-God is giving us more time but not in our terms but in God’s term.
+God is giving us more time but not on our terms but on God’s terms.